emanuelratliff/abstract-inventory/README.md

 db.create_all()
 ```

-To run this application, navigate to root of the project folder, and use the terminal to issue the following commands:
+To run this application, navigate to root of the project directory, and use the terminal to issue the following commands:

 ```bash
 export FLASK_APP=inventory.py